Four x Fab

 Brace Plate Design

-I don't personally have to proper tools to drill holes this large with great precision, so I contacted my local vocational school and the machining class teacher was more than happy to have his students create CAD mock-ups so I could see my design before they cut.
+I don't personally have the proper tools to drill holes this large with great precision, so I contacted my local vocational school and the machining class teacher was more than happy to have his students create CAD mock-ups so I could see my design before they started cutting the holes.
 He sent me a couple options, then the class machined the holes out, with a special insert for the clevises.

 Light Tabs